 programmatic trends in the 50 states, the District of Columbia, and the United

 This Longitudinal Data Project of National Significance is funded by the Administration on Disabilities, U.S. Department of Health and Human Services.

-On this website you can view nationwide longitudinal financial and programmatic trends in intellectual and developmental disabilities services.
-To access these data go to State Profiles and Create a Chart.
+You can access nationwide longitudinal financial and programmatic trends on intellectual and developmental disabilities services by going to State Profiles.